Extraltodeus/DistanceSampler/sampler_explaination.md

 I recommand to have the code on the side to follow.

+But in short:

+Similarily to Heun's method or some other samplers, this sampler uses the last prediction to re-compute a new one.

+Here it loops and in each iteration uses the distances in between each values to create a new result.

+The new result is made from a weighted average (or a slerp using the same weights) where the weights are related to the proportions of proximity.

 ---

 The fast\_distance\_weights function calculates weights for a batch of tensors based on their pairwise distances in a normalized space.